 It was a step backwards in our single use plastic reduction plans.
 We made a decision to trial reusable nappies, but then saw the price.
 It’s definitely one of those things you invest the money in and then reap the financial rewards later, but as a new parent who’s just bought all of the essentials, the price was off-putting.

-Luckily when the Munchkin was 5 and a half months, a friend from work who knew I wanted to try reusables and had some spare.
+Luckily when the Munchkin was 5 and a half months, a friend from work who knew I wanted to try reusable nappies and had some spare.
 And so the trial began…

-We bought the Mio miosolo birth to potty pack which included 15 nappies.
-You also get a bin and a couple of laundry bags, some biodegradable liners and biodegradable wipes (woo! 😊), an additive to your wash for stain removal and some boosters (for extended night use (or so they say)).
+We bought the Bambino Mio miosolo birth to potty pack which included 15 nappies (you can find Bambino Miosolo here).
+You also get a bin and a couple of laundry bags, some biodegradable liners and biodegradable wipes (woo! 😊), an additive to your wash for stain removal and some boosters (for extended night use (or so they say).

 The nappies come adjustable with poppers to change the size.
 This takes them from newborn to potty training.
 You then just pop in a liner (this catches the chunkier mess) and then put them on your bubba just like a normal nappy.